New England Pro Wrestling Hall of Fame and Fan Fest

-The New England Pro Wrestling Hall of Fame and Fan Fest is an American professional wrestling hall of fame.
+The New England Pro Wrestling Hall of Fame and Fan Fest is an American professional wrestling hall of fame and fan convention.
 It was established in January 2008 to honor select wrestling personalities who have made significant contributions to professional wrestling in New England and the Northeastern United States.

 History

 The idea for the hall of fame was conceived by Joseph Bruen, a longtime ring announcer and promoter in Massachusetts, who felt that wrestling personalities from the New England region, both regional and national, should be recognized for their achievements in pro wrestling.
 Inductees receive a commemorative plaque that have their names inscribed on it with the date of their induction into the hall of fame.
 The original Class of 2008 were inducted by Bruen's APCW Ringwars promotion; the induction ceremonies were featured at three supercards over the course of the year – Battleclash (March 29), Battlebowl (August 23), and Thanksgiving Meltdown (November 9) – all held at the American Legion in Seekonk, Massachusetts.